Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

         print('the variable c, with various id numbers of all prior campaigns, now complete')

-#turning it into a dataframe, and taking the column id
+#turning this list into a dataframe, and taking the column id

         c_dataframe = pd.DataFrame(c)
         id_set = c_dataframe['id']